Alzeth/software-engineering-senior-growth-knowledge-base/REST-FULL-API-DISADVANTAGES.md

-I do not believe the points you state above are really drawbacks of a RESTful API.
-More analytically:

 __REST-ful API unnecessarily exposes models__

 No models are exposed.
 Everything is handled by a single controller.
 The only thing that is exposed to the user is the route of the appropriate controller.